metal-toolbox/gov-okta-addon/README.md

 Updates to Okta are triggered both by a reconciliation loop as well as change events from Governor.
 During time based reconciliation, `gov-okta-addon` requests all of the groups from Governor and ensures those groups exist in Okta and are configured with the same Github organizations.
 Group membership is also reconciled, ensuring that all group members of managed groups in Governor are also members of the group in Okta.
+Users are reconciled by making sure deleted users in Governor and deleted in Okta (currently this is only logging), and the status of suspended/unsuspended users is updated accordingly in Okta.

 `gov-okta-addon` subscribes to the Governor event stream where change events are published.
 The events published by Governor contain the group and/or user id that changed and the type of action.
-Events are publish on NATS subjects dedicated to the resource type ie. `equinixmetal.governor.events.groups` for group events.
+Events are published on NATS subjects dedicated to the resource type ie. `equinixmetal.governor.events.groups` for group events.
 When `gov-okta-addon` receives an event, it reacts by requesting information from Governor about the included resource IDs and making the required changes in Okta.